ganbarodigital/ts-lib-media-types/README.md

 NOTE that `parseMediaType()` converts everything except parameter values to lower-case.

-If you need to preserve the case of all the parts, have a look at our undocumented `parseMediaTypeUnbound()` function.
+If you need to preserve the case of all the parts, have a look at our undocumented `_parseMediaType()` function.

 ### mustBeMediaType()